 Of course, Graanmarkt 13 is only one small store in a small city in Belgium.
 And Cornelissens and Van Geloven had the support of the company’s board, and the luxury of being a privately held entity, to be able to make changes that would benefit the business in the long term.

 Can it possibly work for others, especially in the US, where discounting culture is rampant?
-“Changing consumer behaviour is a gargantuan feat,” said Michael Ferranti, chief executive of Endai, a data and analytics-driven marketing firm.
+“Changing consumer behaviour is a gargantuan feat,” said Michael Ferranti, founder of BuyerGenomics, a data and analytics-driven marketing firm.
 In 2017, 92 percent of US consumers used a discount or coupon code at least once, according to the Public Religion Research Institute, a non-profit, nonpartisan group that conducts research at the intersection of religion, consumer behaviour and policy.

 And retailers continue to comply.
 In a recent report documented by Quartz, trend-tracking firm WGSN analysed the sales cadence of over 100 apparel retailers online, finding that discounts on current-season products — defined as items released within the past three months — have increased by double digits over the past two years.
 As of December 31, 2018, nearly 40 percent of “new” product at women’s stores was marked down, compared with just over 25 percent of new product at the end of 2017.